10 October 2019

 Bank reconciliation problems: example of 3 of them

-There are a number of issues to be taken into account, given that These arise continuously as part of the bank reconciliation, for example:
+There are a number of issues to be taken into account, given that tend continually arise as part of bank reconciliation, examples include:

-• Uncleared cheques that remain unpresented.
-There will be a residual number of cheques that are not presented to the bank for payment for a long time, or are never presented for payment.
-In the short term, they should be treated in the same way as any other uncleared cheque; but with the caution to keep them on the uncleared cheque list in the books of account.
-In the long run, it is worth contacting the payee to see if he or she ever received the cheque.
-In the end, the original cheque will probably need to be voided and a new one issued.
+• Outstanding cheques continuing to remain uncleared.
+There will be a residual number of cheques that are not presented to the bank for payment for a long time, or that are never presented for payment.
+In the short term, they should be treated in the same way as any other unpresented cheque; but with the caution of keeping them on the list of unpresented cheques books of account.
+In the long term, it is advisable to communicate with the beneficiary to see if they ever received the cheque.
+Ultimately, the original cheque will probably need to be cancelled and a new one issued.

 • Cheques that are cleared by the bank after having been cancelled.
-As noted in the previous section, if a cheque remains uncashed for a long time, it will probably be voided and a replacement cheque issued.
-But what happens if the payee then cashes the original cheque?
-If it was voided with the bank, the same entity should reject the cheque when it is presented.
-If this precaution was not taken, the cheque should be recorded with a credit to the cash account and a debit to indicate the reason for the payment (such as an expense account, or an increase in a cash account or a decrease in a liability account).
-If the payee has not yet cashed the replacement cheque, it should first be cancelled with the bank immediately to avoid double payment.
-Otherwise, the objective would be to request reimbursement of the second cheque with the payee.
+As noted in the previous section, if a cheque remains uncashed for a long time, it will likely be voided and a replacement cheque issued.
+But what if the payee subsequently cashes the original cheque?
+If it was voided with the bank, the same entity should reject the cheque when presented.
+If this precaution was not taken, the cheque should be recorded with a credit to the cash account and a debit to indicate the reason for payment (such as an expense account, or an increase in a cash account or a decrease in a liability account).
+If the payee has not yet cashed the replacement cheque, it should first be voided with the bank immediately to prevent double payment.
+Otherwise, the aim would be to seek reimbursement of the second cheque with the payee.

 • Deposited cheques that are returned.
 There are cases where the bank may refuse to deposit a cheque, usually because it is drawn on a bank account located in another country.
-In this case, the original entry related to that deposit must be reversed, which will be a credit to the cash account to reduce the cash balance, with a corresponding debit (increase) in accounts receivable.
+In this instance, the original entry related to that deposit should be reversed, which will be a credit to the cash account to reduce the cash balance, with a corresponding debit (increase) to accounts receivable.

-In addition to these problems that arise in the bank reconciliation, example as any of the three above; a final circumstance could occurThe dates covered by the bank statement have changed, so that some items are either included or excluded.
-This situation should only arise if someone in the company asked the bank to change the closing date of the company's bank account.
+In addition to these problems that arise in bank reconciliation, for example, any of the three above; a final circumstance could arisethat the dates covered by the bank statement have changed, meaning some items are now included or excluded.
+This situation should only arise if someone from the company requested that the company's bank account closing date be altered.

 Related publications